ddttom/doc2web/README.md

 - Unicode and multilingual content
 - Table of Contents (TOC) with proper styling
 - Hierarchical list numbering and structure
-- **WCAG 2.1 Level AA accessibility compliance**
+- WCAG 2.1 Level AA accessibility compliance
-- **Document metadata preservation**
+- Document metadata preservation
-- **Track changes visualization and handling**
+- Track changes visualization and handling
-- **Exact DOCX numbering preservation through XML introspection**
+- Exact DOCX numbering preservation through XML introspection
-- **Reliable DOM serialization with content preservation**
-- **Section IDs for direct navigation to numbered headings and paragraphs**
+- Section IDs for direct navigation to numbered headings and paragraphs
-- **Document header extraction and processing with formatting preservation**
-- **Enhanced table formatting with professional styling and semantic structure**
-- **Hanging indentation fix with CSS rule conflict resolution for proper display of numbered content**
-- **TOC page number removal for web-appropriate navigation**

-The app must not make any assumptions from test documents, the app must treat created css and html as ephemeral, they will be destroyed on every run.
-The css and HTML are individual to each document created, they will be named after the docx input, with folder pattern matched.
-The app must deeply inspect the docx and obtain css and formatting styles, font sizes, item prefixes etc. Nothing will be hard coded with the app.
-All generated CSS will be in an external stylesheet.
+The app treats generated CSS and HTML as ephemeral - they are regenerated for each document based on its unique structure.
+All styling is extracted from the DOCX XML structure, not hardcoded patterns.

 ## Project Structure